HAW-Process-Automation/Stiction-Analyser/DocumentationStictionAnalyser.md

 ![N|Solid](/DocumentationImages/Use_case_stiction_level.png)
 ##### Figure 7: Detailed time trend of the level signal

-The results of the can be seen in the following figure.
-In this figure is the Error signal (orange), the OP signal (purple), the stiction signal (blue) and the results of the oscillation finder (green).
+The results of the algorithm can be seen in the following figure.
+In this figure is the error signal (orange), the OP signal (purple), the stiction signal (blue) and the results of the oscillation finder (green).
 From the analysis can be seen that there the algorithm detected it as a stiction case with a magnitude of 2 %.

 ![N|Solid](/DocumentationImages/Use_case_stiction_level_results.png)
 ##### Figure 8: Results of the stiction analysis